SteviLen420/TQE_simulation/TQE_BLACK_HOLE_CLEANUP_AND_RENEWAL.md

 ## 1. Λ-Dominated Expansion and Horizon Thermodynamics

-Once matter and radiation dilute, the Friedmann equation asymptotes to a pure de Sitter solution driven by the cosmological constant \( \Lambda \):
+Once matter and radiation dilute, the Friedmann equation asymptotes to a pure de Sitter solution driven by the cosmological constant $\Lambda$:
 $(H_\Lambda = \sqrt{\Lambda c^2 / 3},\ a(t) = a_0 e^{H_\Lambda t},\ R_\Lambda = c / H_\Lambda)$.

-Every comoving observer is surrounded by a cosmological event horizon at radius \( R_\Lambda \) with Gibbons–Hawking temperature
+Every comoving observer is surrounded by a cosmological event horizon at radius $R_\Lambda$ with Gibbons–Hawking temperature
 $(T_{\text{dS}} = \hbar H_\Lambda / 2\pi k_B,\ S_{\text{dS}} = k_B A_\Lambda / 4 L_P^2 = \pi k_B c^2 / L_P^2 H_\Lambda^2)$

 which sets the ultimate thermal bath for all late-time processes.
-In the TQE frame, the vanishing of the selection pressure \( \beta(t) \propto 1/T_{\text{dS}} \) signals that the coupling \( f(E,I) \) relaxes toward unity, preparing the system for the reset phase.
+In the TQE frame, the vanishing of the selection pressure $\beta(t) \propto 1/T_{\text{dS}}$ signals that the coupling $f(E,I)$ relaxes toward unity, preparing the system for the reset phase.

 ## 2. Black Hole Thermodynamics as a Cleanup Mechanism

-For an isolated Schwarzschild black hole of mass \( M \):
+For an isolated Schwarzschild black hole of mass $M$:

 - Hawking temperature: $T_H(M) = \hbar c^3 / (8\pi G M k_B)$.